Earthquakes on May 15, 2026

 103.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 90 km WNW of Karluk, Alaska at 18:41 UTC on May 15, 2026.
-Coming 15 hours after a magnitude 2.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-This was a intermediate depth earthquake, focused at 103.2 km depth.
-Coordinates: 57.764°, -155.928°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+May 15, 2026 brought a magnitude 2.4 earthquake 90 km WNW of Karluk, Alaska, logged at 18:41 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.6 earthquake that occurred about 15 hours earlier.
+At a depth of 103.2 km, the event was intermediate depth.
+Geolocation places the event at 57.764°N, -155.928°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 18:36:15 UTC